danwells96/ARISES/ARISES/Display/BifocalBreakdown.md

 The same colour bands are used on the main chart as well thus *ChartBGView.swift* follows the same logic as the *CustomView.swift* in term of filling the background color bands.
 But *CustomView.swift* is also used to draw range bars on each sideview using calculated values for glucose values storing in core data on a day.

 ###### Bands calculations
 The bands are calculated based on glucose level.
-If the total height of the Custom View is considered as an equivalent glucose level of 20 (mM/)L  then a 'safe' range for patients to stay in would be between 4 and 10.
+If the total height of the Custom View is considered as an equivalent glucose level of 20 (mM/)L  then a 'safe'[1] range for patients to stay in would be between 4 and 10.
 Above 10 would be classified as a hyper and below 4 would be seen as a hypo.

 Therefore, the top half of chart would be in **high** range, the bottom 4/20 (20%) of chart would be in **low** range and 6/20 (~30%)section in the middle would be of normal.